rdsilva01/noticias-da-covilha-arquivo-web/README.md

 ## Overview

-This repository contains the project "ArquivoNC -- Notícias da Covilhã @ Arquivo Web" developed as part of a university course.
+This repository contains the project ***ArquivoNC -- Notícias da Covilhã @ Arquivo Web*** developed as part of a university course.
 The project aims to archive and retrieve news articles from the abandoned Notícias da Covilhã newspaper.

 ## Project Structure